Nilesh M. Desai

-Nilesh M. Desai (born 1 April 1964) is an Indian engineer and space scientist, currently serving as the director of the Space Applications Centre (SAC) in Ahmedabad, a research facility under the Indian Space Research Organisation (ISRO).
-SAC focuses on satellite-based applications in communication, navigation, and remote sensing.
+Nilesh M. Desai (born 1 April 1964) is an Indian engineer and space scientist, and the former director of the Space Applications Centre (SAC) in Ahmedabad, a research facility under the Indian Space Research Organisation (ISRO).

-Desai’s work includes contributions to microwave radar systems, the Indian Regional Navigation Satellite System, quantum key distribution, and lunar exploration missions such as Chandrayaan-3.
+Desai's work includes contributions to microwave radar systems, the Indian Regional Navigation Satellite System, quantum key distribution, and lunar exploration missions such as Chandrayaan-3.

 Early life and education

-Desai was born on 1 April 1964 in Navsari, Gujarat in a Gujarati family.
-He completed his schooling through the Kendriya Vidyalaya system and earned a Bachelor of Engineering degree from the L.D.
+Desai was born on 1 April 1964 in Navsari, Gujarat He earned his Bachelor of Engineering degree (B.E) from the L.D.
 College of Engineering (LDCE) in Gujarat.
 In 2023, Desai was awarded an honorary Doctor of Science degree by Bundelkhand University and in 2024 he was conferred with an honorary doctorate degree by the Gujarat Technological University (GTU).

-Career
+Career in Indian Space Research Organisation

-Desai joined ISRO in 1986, initially working at SAC on microwave remote sensing programs.
-He contributed to multiple projects, including the RISAT-1 C-Band Synthetic Aperture Radar (SAR), Oceansat-2, ScatSat-1, the Chandrayaan-2 Orbiter SAR, and systems related to Chandrayaan-3.He also played a role in realising the NASA-ISRO Synthetic Aperture Radar, or NISAR satellite,a partnership between NASA and ISRO, that uses advanced radar imaging to map the elevation of Earth's land and ice masses four to six times a month at resolutions of 5 to 10 meters.
+Desai joined ISRO in 1986, initially working at SAC in ISRO's Microwave Remote Sensing Programme (MRSP).
+In his thirty-six years career at SAC, he has been involved in design and development of ISRO's Microwave Radar Systems, and realization of advanced applications involving earth observation, navigation and communication technologies for societal benefits, governance and strategic uses.
+He has successfully led the design and development of ISRO's airborne & Spaceborne Microwave Remote Sensing Payloads like including the RISAT-1 C-Band Synthetic-aperture radar (SAR), Oceansat-2, ScatSat-1, the Chandrayaan-2 Orbiter SAR, and systems related to Chandrayaan-3.
+He also played a role in realizing the NASA-ISRO Synthetic Aperture Radar, or NISAR satellite, a partnership between NASA and ISRO.

 Desai's technical expertise extends to VLSI and semiconductor manufacturing, and he was involved in developing satellite-based quantum key distribution systems at ISRO.

-Desai was appointed the director of SAC in 2021, overseeing research and development of satellite applications in communication, navigation, and earth observation.
+Desai was appointed the director of Space Applications Centre in 2021, overseeing research and development of satellite applications in communication, navigation, and earth observation.
+He Superannuated on 31 Mar 2026.